Places

 - Tallinn arrival devotion at St. Olaf’s, Old Town prayer walk, and rooftop testimony overlooking the Baltic

-- Saaremaa manor retreat featuring morning chapel, island exploration, and donor appreciation dinner with local worship
+- Saaremaa manor retreat with morning chapel, island exploration, and a donor appreciation dinner with local worship

-- Narva border prayer walk, meeting with reconciliation partners, and final commissioning back in Tallinn
+- Narva border prayer walk, meetings with reconciliation partners, and final commissioning back in Tallinn

 What ETS Tours Provides Here